yuvalmGS/gigaspaces-wiki-jekyll/xap97/archive-container.markdown

 # Dynamic Template Definition

 When removing objects from the space a dynamic template can be used.
 A method providing a dynamic template is called before each take operation, and can return a different object in each call.
-The event temaplate object has the same syntax rules as with @EventTemplate.
+The event template object has the same syntax rules as with @EventTemplate.
 See [Configuration](#Configuration) for a complete example

 # Batch Operations